 - going back to school after being excluded, expelled or suspended

 - specific difficulties such as dyslexia, attention deficit hyperactivity disorder (ADHD), dyspraxia, or autism

 If you are experiencing any these problems, you might find that it is affecting how you feel both when you’re at school and at home.
 Remember, you are not alone.
 There are people who will listen to you and support you through these difficult times.

 Please remember that, although school is important, it isn’t worth sacrificing your mental health for.
 You don’t need to be the best to be good enough.

-How can problems at school impact my mental health?
+How problems at school can impact your mental health

 If you are struggling with problems at school, you might find everyday tasks like getting ready in the morning or having lunch with your friends becoming more difficult.
 You might start to feel down or lower in confidence.
 You might also:

 - feel anxious on your way to school, thinking about what might happen that day

 - withdraw from sharing your ideas in class or chatting to your friends at lunch

 - not feel as confident in yourself or your work